Skip to content

 • views: Optional array of project views to create automatically.

-• Exposes outputs: project-id, project-number, project-url, campaign-id, item-id.
+• Exposes outputs: project-id, project-number, project-url, item-id.

 GitHub Projects V2 supports various custom field types.
 The following field types are automatically detected and handled: